-For those looking to explore a side of Greece most visitors don't get to see and take a trip to an unknown Greek island summer destination, we recommend the following five options, for you to experience Greece like a local!
+For those looking to explore a side of Greece most visitors don't get to see and take a trip to an unknown Greek island summer destination, we recommend the following five options, for you to experience the authentic side of Greece.

 Greece is a country that has more than 5000 islands and islets floating in the seas, surrounding its mainland.
 With more than 200 of them inhabited, there is a wide range of options capable to satisfy even the most demanding traveler.
 In this article, we aim to introduce you to some of the less-known Greek islands that promise you a travel experience of a lifetime.

 The port of Paxos, Gaios - credits: aa-charter.com.com